-Michael Huppe is the President and Chief Executive Officer of SoundExchange, the non-profit organization at the center of the global digital music business that has distributed more than $4.5 billion in performance royalties to recording artists and rights holders since its inception.
-Huppe also is the Chairman of SXWorks, a new subsidiary of SoundExchange.
-SXWorks is the music publishing arm of SoundExchange, which formed the subsidiary when it acquired the Canadian Musical Reproduction Rights Agency Ltd. (CMRRA).
+Michael Huppe is the President and Chief Executive Officer of SoundExchange.
+SoundExchange has distributed nearly $5 billion in digital performance royalties to recording artists and rights owners since its inception in 2003.
+Michael also is the Chairman of SXWorks, a subsidiary of SoundExchange.
+SXWorks is the music publisher services arm of SoundExchange and it was created with the acquisition of the Canadian Musical Reproduction Rights Agency Ltd. (CMRRA) in May 2017.

 For Michael, leading such an important component of the music industry ecosystem is the perfect job, combining his love of music with his legal and business skills, all with a goal of bettering the overall music industry.
 “For the past eight years at SoundExchange, we’ve been fighting to ensure that creators get paid fairly in the most efficient manner possible.
 With the rules of the music industry in a constant state of change, I have had some sleepless nights, but leading the team at SoundExchange to help shape the future of our industry is the best gig in the world.”